Therealadetunji/Capstone-Project/README.md

 > Description the project.

-    A capstone project to mark completion of Html/Css module at @microverse.
-It is a conference website that brings the biggest sportsmen and women to discuss about the evolution of football tactics and the future of football tactics.
+   It is a conference website that brings the biggest sportsmen and women to discuss about the evolution of football tactics and the future of football tactics, built  with html and css.
-    Hosted by Arsenal Legend Patrick Viera in 2022.

 ## Built With

 >
 -   HTML
 -   css
--   Javascript

 ## Live Demo (if available)